The Space of Strictly-convex Real-projective structures on a closed manifold: Open

-For general reasons (the Ehresmann-Thurston principle) deforming $\Gamma$ a small amount to $\Gamma'$ gives a new projective $n$-manifold $M'\cong M$, and a new affine $(n+1)$-manifold $W'\cong M\times S^1$.
-Now $W'$ contains a submanifold $Q'$ that is Hessian-convex, provided the deformation of the developing map is small enough in $C^2$.
-It then follows that $M'$ is properly-convex.
+By the Ehresmann-Thurston principle, deforming $\Gamma$ a small amount to $\Gamma'$ gives a new projective $n$--manifold $M'\cong M$, and a new affine $(n+1)$--manifold $W'\cong M\times S^1$.
+Now $W'$ contains a hypersurface $Q'$ that is Hessian-convex, provided the deformation of the developing map is small enough in $C^2$.
+It then follows that $M'$ is properly convex.
 This is the approach taken in \cite{CLT2} for non-compact manifolds.

-Here, we work with a piecewise linear submanifold $Q$ in place of a smooth one.
-Hessian convexity is replaced by the condition that at each vertex of the triangulation, certain determinants are strictly positive.
+Here, we choose to work with a piecewise linear submanifold $Q$ in place of a smooth one.
+Hessian convexity is replaced by the condition that at each vertex of the triangulation the determinants, of certain matrices formed by the relative positions of vertices, are strictly positive.
 This ensures local convexity near the vertex.
-This version of convexity is preserved by small $C^0$-deformations of the developing map.
-We start by reviewing these ideas for hyperbolic manifolds. \gap
+This version of convexity is preserved by small $C^0$--deformations of the developing map.
+Thus it is easier to apply.
+We start by reviewing these ideas for hyperbolic manifolds.